Do Fine-Tuned LLMs Understand Vulnerabilities? An Investigation into the Semantic Trap: Study Design

 \subsection{Data Augmentation}

-To address RQ2 regarding the robustness of fine-tuned LLMs in vulnerability detection, we perform data augmentation on the test partitions of the V2P and V2N datasets.
-The primary objective is to evaluate whether the models can maintain consistent performance when faced with functional pattern variations that do not alter the underlying program logic.
+As part of our investigation in RQ1 to assess the robustness of fine-tuned LLMs in vulnerability detection, we perform data augmentation on the test partitions of the V2P and V2N datasets.
+The primary objective is to evaluate whether the models can maintain consistent performance when confronted with functional pattern variations that preserve the underlying program logic.

 We employ \textbf{Semantic-Preserving Data Augmentation}, a technique that introduces perturbations into the source code while strictly adhering to the original program's execution logic and semantics~\cite{ullah2024llms}.
 This ensures that any identified vulnerability or "fixed" state remains unchanged despite the structural or lexical modifications.
 Specifically, we implement the same seven distinct transformation methods: